-Aside from security issues, Ethiopia is statistically the most dangerous country to drive in, in the world with more deaths per motor vehicle than any other country.
+Aside from security issues, Ethiopia is statistically one of the most dangerous countries to drive in.
 There are many accidents both in Addis Ababa and in the countryside.
-Roads are poorly maintained, inadequately marked, and poorly lit.
-Road travel after dark outside Addis Ababa and other cities is very dangerous and should be avoided at all costs due to hazards posed by broken-down vehicles left in the road, pedestrians and stray animals in the road, plus the possibility of armed robbery.
+Roads are often poorly maintained, inadequately marked, and poorly lit.
+Road travel after dark outside Addis Ababa and other cities is very dangerous and should be avoided at all costs due to hazards posed by broken-down vehicles left in the road, pedestrians and stray animals in the road.
+If you are involved in an accident you should remain with the vehicle and call the police.
+When I was in the country I was advised that if you kill an animal on the road you will be expected to pay compensation, which can be very expensive.
+Especially as the owner is likely to claim it was pregnant and you have to pay twice!
+Failure to do so could result in violence from other villagers so be very cautious when driving near livestock.
 Excessive speed and poor driving standards make many local drivers as dangerous as the roads themselves.
 Many vehicles are unlicensed and many drivers lack basic driver training or insurance.
 Emergency services are limited in Cities and nonexistent in many parts of the country.
 You should always carry spare tires, fuel, and tools on long trips and be prepared to wait a long time for assistance.
 Ethiopia is a challenging driving abroad destination and you should exercise great care at all times.

 Ethiopia Car Rental –